-- When there is a financial crisis and you are not sure which bills are priorities over the other bills.
+- When there is a financial crisis and you do not agree on which bills are priorities over other bills.

-- Some couples argue over how money should be spent.
-Do you want to save for a house?
-Are you in a relationship with someone who is content with renting forever?
+- How money should be spent.
+For example, do you want to save for a house and are you in a relationship with someone who is content with renting?

-- One of the individuals in the relationship is not truthful about their finances.
+- One of the individuals is not truthful about their finances.
 Does one partner make more money?
 Substantially more?
-Oftentimes, when one partner earns substantially more money, that partner feels entitled to control the money.
-And the other partner often feels undeserving of control, or less worthy due to lower income.
+Oftentimes, when one partner earns substantially more money, that partner feels entitled to control the money and the other partner often feels undeserving or less worthy due to lower income.

-My advice to solve your relationship problems is this:
+Here is my advice to solve your relationship problems:

 How do you work through financial problems with your significant other?
 Share your comments below!